dcycle/gif-start-frame-offsetter/README.md

 Here's how it works.

-First make sure you have Docker installed, then go to the directory with your gif (for example monster.gif), and run:
+First make sure you have Docker installed, then put gif (for example monster.gif) in the same directory as this script, and run:

     ./offset-gif-start.sh monster.gif